๐Ÿ’ŠIntro to Pharmacology

 Why This Matters

-Pharmacology equations aren't just math problems—they're the tools that connect drug properties to clinical decisions.
-When you're tested on these concepts, you're really being asked to demonstrate understanding of pharmacokinetics (what the body does to the drug) and pharmacodynamics (what the drug does to the body).
-Every equation here answers a practical question: How much drug should I give?
+Pharmacology equations connect drug properties to clinical decisions.
+When you're tested on these concepts, you're demonstrating your understanding of pharmacokinetics (what the body does to the drug) and pharmacodynamics (what the drug does to the body).
+Every equation here answers a practical question: How much drug should you give?
 How often?
 How long until it works?
 Why does this patient need a different dose?

-These equations reveal the underlying principles of drug absorption, distribution, metabolism, and elimination (ADME).
+These equations reveal the principles behind drug absorption, distribution, metabolism, and elimination (ADME).
 You'll see connections between concepts like clearance and half-life, or between volume of distribution and loading dose.
-Don't just memorize formulas—know what each variable represents, when you'd use each equation clinically, and how changing one parameter affects the others.
+Don't just memorize formulas.
+Know what each variable represents, when you'd use each equation clinically, and how changing one parameter affects the others.

 Distribution and Dosing Fundamentals

-These equations describe how drugs spread through the body and how we calculate initial doses.
+These equations describe how drugs spread through the body and how you calculate initial doses.
 The key principle: a drug's distribution pattern determines how much you need to give to achieve target concentrations.

 Volume of Distribution (Vd)